How to Boost Amazon Sales with AI, Automation & Omnichannel PIM

 Result: The PIM successfully maps the internal 'Color' attribute to Amazon's 'color_name' and the 'Battery Life' attribute to 'battery_life_description', ensuring accurate and complete product data on Amazon.

 This JSON snippet illustrates a simplified product data structure as it might be managed within a PIM system, including a dedicated section for Amazon-specific attributes.
 The amazon_attributes object contains fields directly corresponding to Amazon's requirements, such as item_type_keyword, bullet_point_1, and search_terms.
-This structure ensures that product data is organized and ready for syndication to Amazon Seller Central, adhering to its specific data model.
+This structure helps ensure that product data is organized and ready for syndication to Amazon Seller Central, adhering to its specific data model.

 {